 We warmly welcome you and thank you for coming to check out all the wonderful and creative items we have to offer.
 To keep up to date on Noodle comings and goings please take a moment to sign up for our newsletter.

-Let us know what you think, please feel free to contact us with any questions and happy browsing!
+Let us know what you think, please feel free to contact us with any questions or comments.

 I am a contemporary figurative painter.
 My art explores the essence of people.
 I believe that there is no limit to how we manifest our inner being in time and space.
 I see a world of character in something as complex as body language, gesture and interactions or as simple as a well-worn pair of boots.
 My passion is to capture a crystal sliver of time through photography, a fragment that is definitive.
 I then express the chosen image through paint and charcoal.
 I hope that within the final painting you find a sense of what lies between the layers of the paint, a truth that is yours, perhaps a moment that you’ve seen or experienced.
 My painting style is visceral, expressive.
 What begins with a strictly defined intent, composition and colour scheme is rarely visible in the finished piece.
 Gentle, coaxing chaos would best describe my process.
 Layers of paint partially cover sketches that are reworked, redrawn, rethought.
 You’ll often find text, poetry between the layers, though the content remains a mystery.
 Because of this layering, composing and decomposing – a demolition in progress – I’ll most frequently work on wood panel.
 I’m both honoured and excited to be the featured artist at Noodle Gallery (May 29 – July 14, 2019).
 This group of paintings is based on several groupings of photographs taken mainly in urban settings.
 We decided to include the “boot paintings” as they embodied a human essence all their own.
 Enjoy!